rikhuijzer/SIRUS.jl/paper/paper.md

       probability 1 - p.
 ```

 This shows that the model contains 8 rules.
 The first rule, for example, can be interpreted as:

-_If the number of detected auxillary nodes is lower than 8, then take 0.156, otherwise take 0.031._
+_If the number of detected axillary nodes is lower than 8, then take 0.156, otherwise take 0.031._

-This is done for all 8 rules and the total score is summed to get a prediction.
+This calculation is done for all 8 rules and the score is summed to get a prediction.
-In essence, the first rule says that if there are less than 8 auxillary nodes detected, then the patient will most likely survive (`class == 1.0`).
+In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient will most likely survive (`class == 1.0`).
-Put differently, the model states that if there are many auxillary nodes detected, then it is (unfortunately) less likely that the patient will survive.
+Put differently, the model states that if there are many axillary nodes detected, then it is (unfortunately) less likely that the patient will survive.

-This model is fully interpretable because there are few rules which can all be interpreted in isolation reasonably well.
+This model is fully interpretable because there are few rules which can all be interpreted in isolation and together.
 Random forests, in contrasts, consist of hundreds to thousands of trees, which are not interpretable due to this large number.
 A common workaround for this is to use SHAP or Shapley values to visualize the fitted model.
 The problem with those methods is that they do not allow full reproducibility of the predictions.